 Fortunately, regulators in many regions are also clear that data about your bank transactions should be yours to use in whatever way you choose.
-In the US the Consumer Finance Protection Bureau (CFPB) has recently published new Principles For Consumer-Authorized Financial Data Sharing and Aggregation.
-In Europe, the EU Revised Payment Services Directive which comes into force in 2018 is seen as a game-changer, that will break your bank's strangle-hold on your data.
-In Australia, the government’s public Productivity Commission inquiry into Data Availability published its report in May 2017 and concludes that fundamental change is needed to free up access to data.
+In the US the Consumer Finance Protection Bureau (CFPB) has published new Principles For Consumer-Authorized Financial Data Sharing and Aggregation.
+In Europe, the EU Revised Payment Services Directive which came into force in 2018 is seen as a game-changer, that will break your bank's strangle-hold on your data.
+In Australia, the government’s public Productivity Commission inquiry into Data Availability published its report in May 2017 and concluded that fundamental change is needed to free up access to data.

 How does Wave get my bank data?

 The first thing to understand is that Wave does not access your bank directly.
 Until regulators force the banking industry to implement common, open standards for customers to have access to their data, it is left to a small number of specialist bank data integrators to provide a way of reaching your data.
 In some cases, these integrators have been able to negotiate formal access to a specially created APIs (Application Programming Interfaces) provided by the bank, but often access is via the same online banking portal that you use when you log in.